juji-io/datalevin/README.md

 * Datoms in a transaction are commited together in a batch, rather than being saved by `with-datom` one at a time.

-* Entity ids are 64 bits long, so as to support a much larger data size.

-* Has an additional index that uses values as the primary key (VAE).

 * Indices respect `:db/valueType`.
 Currently, most [Datomic® value types](https://docs.datomic.com/on-prem/schema.html#value-types) are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

+* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute.

+* Attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.

 * Handles schema migrations with `swap-attr` function.
 It allows safe migration that does not alter existing data, and refuses unsafe schema changes that are inconsistent with existing data.

 ## :baby: Limitations

+* Datalevin is not an immutable database, and there is no "database as a value" feature.

 * Attribute names have a length limitation: an attribute name cannot be more than 511 bytes long, due to LMDB key size limit.

+* Because keys are compared bitwisely, for range queries to work as expected on an attribute, its `:db/valueType` should be specified.

 * The maximum individual value size is 4GB.
 In practice, value size is determined by LMDB's ability to find large enough continous space on disk and Datelevin's ability to pre-allocate off-heap buffers in JVM for them.

 * The total data size of a Datalevin database has the same limit as LMDB's, e.g. 128TB on a modern 64-bit machine that implements 48-bit address spaces.

-* Because keys are compared bitwisely, for range queries to work as expected on an attribute, its `:db/valueType` should be specified.

-* Datalevin is not an immutable database, and there is no "database as a value" here.

 * There's no network interface as of now, but this may change.